East Kerry GAA: Spa

-Competitions
+Divisional competitions

 O'Donoghue Cup

 The board runs its own competitions for clubs within the division.
 The most important is the O'Donoghue Cup which is awarded to the winners of the East Kerry Senior Football Championship.
 Most adult clubs in the division compete for this cup, even if they are playing at junior or intermediate grades.
 The competition has been dominated by Dr. Crokes.

 O'Sullivan Cup

 The East Kerry Junior Football Championship is a Gaelic football competition for teams affiliated to the division.
 All 13 clubs in the division must compete with their 'B' (Junior) team.
 A 'B' player is defined as any player who is not a member of the Kerry inter-county panel at senior, junior or under-21 level in the current year, or a player who starts on the first 15 of his club's O'Donoghue Cup (East Kerry Senior Football Championship) team in the current year.
 The competition has been dominated by 3 teams, Dr. Crokes (6 wins), Firies (5 wins), and Kilcummin (5 wins).
 The winners receive the O'Sullivan Cup.